 The Agency reviews the operation of the IT systems related to reporting on an annual basis and invests in system enhancements which give priority to improving the experience for reporting organisations whether through functionality, ease of use or clarity of layout.
-In 2015-16 a significant development was the functionality which allowed reporting organisations the option of pre-populating parts of the compliance questionnaire with responses from the previous year.
-Over three quarters (79%) of reporting organisations took up this option.
-Additional help text and pop-ups were added to the system and data validations within the workflow were enhanced.
+In 2016-17 developments included the introduction of the automatic correction function to the workplace profile and improvements to the secure login process using AUSkey.